quantgirluk/Yield-Curves-Visual/learn_more.md

+### About this App

 This dash app contains interactive charts illustrating the risk-free Yield Curve for the US and the UK.
-The code is available [here](https://github.com/quantgirluk).
+It was written in Python using the graphing the open source library [Plotly](https://plotly.com/python/).
+The code is available [Here](https://github.com/quantgirluk/Yield-Curves-Visual).

+If you like this project, please give it a star in [GitHub](https://github.com/quantgirluk/Yield-Curves-Visual) ⭐️

 ### Yiel Curve